amar-uicoder/mini-shopping-cart-test/client/README.md

 ### `Node and Npm`

-Once you clone this repo, Please go the root(client) directory In the project directory, run the below commands:
+Once you clone this repo, In the client(root) directory and run below commands:

 ## `npm install / yarn install`